NerdHiveIndustries/Rails-Template/README.markdown

 Grabbing the template/creating your Rails App
 ---------------------------------------------

 If you use this template, you will no longer run "rails new project".
-Thus, we need to grab the repo, install the gems from the Gemfile, rename the application, then rename the
+Thus, we need to grab the repo, install the gems from the Gemfile, then rename the application.
-Rails-Template folder created when you cloned to repo to whatever you want.
 We will use a bash function to automate this process.
 Append the following to your ```~/.bashrc``` file:

 ```
 # Create a new rails app from the Rails Template.
 # arg1: app_name
 function newrailsapp(){
+  if [ "$#" -eq "0" ]; then
+    return
+  fi
   app_name=$1
   echo -e "#\n# Cloning template\n#"